arlolra/otr/readme.md

 ###Usage

 **Initial setup**: Compute your long-lived key beforehand.
-Currently this is expensive and can take upwards of half a second.
-For each user you're communicating with, instantiate an OTR object.
+Currently this is expensive and can take several seconds.

-    var OTR = require('otr')
-      , DSA = require('dsa')

     // precompute your DSA key
     var myKey = new DSA.Key()

+For each user you're communicating with, instantiate an OTR object.

     // provide some callbacks to otr
     var uicb = function (msg) {